 New FDA Regulation

 In May 2016, the FDA announced that it finalized a rule extending its oversight to all tobacco products, including e-cigarettes.
-This rule helped the FDA to implement the Family Smoking Prevention and Tobacco Control Act of 2009.
 The FDA stated in its news release that e-cigarette use among high schoolers increased from 1.5 percent in 2011 to 16 percent in 2015.

 Did you know